RJ-Jung/Projects/Personal/Stock Trading Competition October 2023/README.md

 Initially I tried to automate gathering the data using webscraping methods but found some conflictions with the website formatting and split pages for the data table, I opted to copy paste the data from the table on the dashboard manually page by page into [text files](Personal/Stock Trading Competition October 2023/Resources/Data) as it was more convenient and faster than configuring a compatible web scraper for the site.
 Now I can upload these files into Excel for simple formatting adjustments as it currently looks like this!

 <img src="https://github.com/RJ-Jung/Projects/blob/71db18d3d7a93f3ff6fa1c2e1bae43b4c937f495/Personal/Stock%20Trading%20Competition%20October%202023/Resources/Images/InitialExcelUpload.JPG?raw=true" width=80% height=80%>

-I've uploaded the corrected format as a CSV accessible here: [Personal Data](Personal/Stock Trading Competition October 2023/Resources/Data/OCTTradesPersonal.csv) , [Winner Data](https://github.com/RJ-Jung/Projects/blob/1fa3d157cbc3676ee6a37ef7880ba37a49a2eaa6/Personal/Stock%20Trading%20Competition%20October%202023/Resources/Data/OctTradeFirstPlace.csv)
+I've uploaded the corrected format as a CSV accessible here:		[Personal Data](https://github.com/RJ-Jung/Projects/blob/ce83ca8e9c24a4dbfc88c894bc1e24c3d582709e/Personal/Stock%20Trading%20Competition%20October%202023/Resources/Data/OCTTradesPersonal.csv)		[Winner's Data](https://github.com/RJ-Jung/Projects/blob/main/Personal/Stock%20Trading%20Competition%20October%202023/Resources/Data/OctTradeFirstPlace.csv)

+***